payloadcms/payload/packages/plugin-stripe/README.md

           stripeResourceTypeSingular: 'customer',
           fields: [
             {
-              fieldName: 'name', // this is a field on your own Payload config
+              fieldPath: 'name', // this is a field on your own Payload config
               stripeProperty: 'name' // use dot notation, if applicable }
           ]